mtlynch/mediagoblin/docs/source/devel/storage.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 On top of all that, there is some static media that comes bundled with your
 application.
-This stuff is kept in:
+This stuff is kept in ``mediagoblin/static/``.

-   mediagoblin/static/

-These files are for mediagoblin base assets.
+These files are for MediaGoblin base assets.
 Things like the CSS files,
 logos, etc. You can mount these at whatever location is appropriate to you
 (see the direct_remote_path option in the config file) so if your users
 are keeping their static assets at http://static.mgoblin.example.org/ but